civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Restored: Compatibility for Diplomod.
 Added: A Quit Button at the multiplayer screen for hotseat games.
 Fixed: Memory leaks concerning vision and the resourcemap.
-Improved: The music screen unconfirmed user changes are not reseted when returning to the music screen after visiting the music track selection screen and removed memory leaks.
+Improved: The music screen unconfirmed user changes are not resetted when returning to the music screen after visiting the music track selection screen and removed memory leaks.
 Fix: Unblock the client user interface when the server has handled the city production.
-Restored: Database compatibility of constDB for MP testing.
+Restored: Database compatibility of ConstDB for MP testing.
 Untested fix: Make cities grow and make science handled well in PBEM.
-Updated: Some player slic built-ins so that they can be not only used in string replacement but also in optaining integer values.
+Updated: Some player slic built-ins so that they can be not only used in string replacement but also in obtaining integer values.
-Repaired: Some invalid links in the English Great Libary of the Alexander scneraio.
+Repaired: Some invalid links in the English Great Library of the Alexander scenario.
 Updated: GAMEID to match the value of the new anet.inf
-Fixed: Some crashes in concerning diplomat data and the sp new tribe screen.
+Fixed: Some crashes in concerning diplomat data and the SP new tribe screen.
 Fixed: Movement point propagation for settlers from disbanded cities in network games with 3+ players
 Corrected: Return type of IsVeteran function.